cabbagecabbagecabbage/CCC-2021/README.md

 For each requirement, assign every element in the subarray as LCM(element,Z)

-After the updates, query each range again to make sure the requirements are all satisfied in the end.
+After the updates, query for the GCD of each range again to make sure the requirements are all satisfied in the end.

 To do the updates and queries in log(N) time, we can use a Segment Tree with Lazy Propogation.